Hunting Packs Review may collect a share of sales or other compensation from the links on this page.

 A durable nylon case, with a simple design, allowing you to pull the knife easily, the weight is light, 226 gr, easy to use in any use.

-The warranty for defects is a bonus; it offers a quality finish added, users can count on this guarantee, knowing that they are covered if the knife is not satisfactory regarding design or outside use planned.
+The warranty for defects is a bonus; it offers a quality finish added, users can count on this guarantee, knowing that they are covered if the knife is not satisfied regarding the design or outside use planned.

 The Gut Hook is also a bonus that users enjoy; It avoids the need to have several separate tools and allows you to do everything with a single blade.